RicheyA/testing-repo/README.md

 # Demo here

-THis is some plain text for a description.
+This is some plain text for a description.